JimLynx/fundpin/docs/TESTING.md

 ### Profile page

 - Tested billing info form inputs and country dropdown and all working as expected.
-- Changed info and clicked on 'Update' button and changes are corectly saved to the database and displayed to the user.
+- Changed info and clicked on 'Update' button and changes are correctly saved to the database and displayed to the user.
 - Clicked on 'View donation confirmation' links (in the list of saved previous donations)
   - Correctly directs to the Donation Confirmation page for each item.
   - Displays Django info message with order details.